Using your Personal Health Record

 Health Summary – a comprehensive PDF report that includes the complete history and progress notes, all laboratory reports and images (ECG, X-rays etc.).
 This may be printed out as a hard copy, instantly emailed to your doctor or viewed online.
 It is possible to view all older recorded results online while the PDF report prints only the latest four results owing to limitation of space in a paper copy.

-Online Health Report– this is a computer-generated report that interprets your last-entered values and makes clinical inferences based on them.
+Your Health Analysis – this is a computer-generated report that interprets your last-entered values and makes clinical inferences based on them.
 The report contains not only diagnostic formulations, but also generates a list of overdue tests and identifies and gives caution messages when drugs incompatible with the patient's condition or other drugs are entered.

 Print Medications – prints the current list of medications and their dosage.